One text or call is all it takes to wreck it all. This makes sense. Those few seconds you look away from the road could cost you your life.

 Distracted driving comes in several forms.
 You may not realize it, but there are instances when you engage in one.
 Common causes of driver inattention are typical activities that we do – from talking to passengers, eating, drinking, adjusting the radio, to using cell phones.
 Let’s talk further about these distractions and how we can prevent ourselves from engaging in them while driving.
 Some of the different forms of distracted driving include:

-- Cell phone and other electronic devices - Cell phones and other electronic devices are a huge distraction.
+- Cell phones and other electronic devices - Cell phones and other electronic devices are a huge distraction.
 Please put these devices away before you drive so you won't be tempted to look at them.

 - Children – Kids are great, but they can be distracting when you are trying to drive.
 Make sure your kids are properly buckled up in the backseat.
 Their seat belts should be snug to keep them in place.
 Stop or pull over if your child suddenly throws a tantrum.
 Do not drive until you have calmed them down.
 Allow them to hold their favorite toy or storybook to keep them busy.